Tbori1/Adeoti-Tolubori-CV/resume.md

  - Perform Heavy metal test and other metal ion present in water samples
  - Conduct Physical test such as color, odor, taste, conductivity and turbidity
  - Analyze for Biochemical Oxygen Demand(B.O.D) and Chemical Oxygen Demand(C.O.D) in water
+ - Perform ANOVA to check if heavy metal content of water is within the standard limit.
  - Data interpretation and reporting

 ### <span>Quality monitoring and Scientific analyst, Niger State Environmental Protection Agency, Minna </span> <span>Dec 2016 --  Nov 2017</span>

- - Performed quantitative and qualitative analysis of potassium bromate in street food particularly bread samples
+ - Performed quantitative and qualitative analysis on food particularly bread manufactured in the state
+ - collate the data and analyse it to assist in effectively monitoring quality
  - Performed water quality analysis of sachet water (pure water) produced in Minna - ranging from microbial analysis to ion content.

 ### <span>Quality Control Analyst, National Salt Company of Nigeria (NASCON, Dangote Group), Oregun, Ikeja.
 Lagos</span> <span>Aug 2015 -- Oct 2015</span>

- - Prepared monthly quality control data and iodine content chart
+ - Prepared monthly quality control data and iodine content control chart using excel
  - Carried out iodine, sulphate, chlorine, moisture content tests on salts
+ - Used statistical quality control tools to ascertain whether to reject or accept a batch of product

-### <span>Quality Control Analyst, Dangote Agro Sacks Ltd., plot 3, Oba Akran Avenue, Ikeja, Lagos</span> <span>July 2014 --Oct 2014</span>
+### <span>Quality Control Analyst, Dangote Agro Sacks Ltd., plot 3, Oba Akran Avenue, Ikeja, Lagos</span> <span>July 2014 -- Oct 2014</span>

  - Monitored the quality of products from all processing units by analyzing for strength, tenacity and air flow rate of sack bags produced
  - Ensure conformity of product to costumers specification